 Bureau of Primary Health Care (BPHC)

 Supports access to primary care services.
+Works to increase health centers in communities, and to provide access to high quality, family oriented, and comprehensive primary and preventive health care, regardless of patients' ability to pay.
 Part of the Health Resources and Services Administration (HRSA), U.S. Department of Health & Human Services.

 Center for Agricultural and Rural Development (CARD)

 Conducts research on the impacts of policy alternatives for trade and agricultural policy, resource and environmental policy, food and nutrition policy, agricultural risk management policy, and science and technology policy.

 Works to strengthen small businesses, family farms and ranches, and rural communities throughout the nation.
 Foundation is based in Nebraska.

 Operates the Medicare and Medicaid programs - two national health care programs that benefit millions of Americans.
 Part of the U.S. Department of Health and Human Services.
 Website includes access to research, statistics, and data related to their programs.